 Alternatives to Insurance

-Wisconsin drivers can skip insurance requirements by posting a $60,000 bond per vehicle with the state.
+Wisconsin drivers can skip insurance requirements by posting a $60,000 bond or cash deposit per vehicle with the state.
 If an accident costs you more than that, though, you'll have to come up with the money.

 What Happens If You Drive Without Car Insurance in Wisconsin?